kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

 **How to provide node-role specific configurations?**

-If an Elasticsearch cluster is running in the topology mode (ie. `spec.topology` is set), user may want to provide node-role specific configurations, say configurations that will only be merged to `master` nodes.
-To achieve this, users need to add the node role as prefix to file name.
+If an Elasticsearch cluster is running in the topology mode (ie. `spec.topology` is set), a user may want to provide node-role specific configurations, say configurations that will only be merged to `master` nodes.
+To achieve this, users need to add the node role as a prefix to the file name.

 - Format: `<node-role>-<file-name>.extension`
 - Samples: